 In the Netherlands, there is currently no overview of cumulative effects.
 For each project, it is included in the permit request.

-An overview of running and upcoming projects trilaterally would be very helpful.
-Together with biyearly meeting with UNESCO World Heritage Centre to discuss this list and determine where they would like to start a para 172 procedure for.

-We start a research program where we will include, amongst others, the question in what way we can develop more knowledge on the cumulation of effects in the Wadden Sea.
+The Netherlands starts a research program where we will include, amongst others, the question in what way we can develop more knowledge on the cumulation of effects in the Wadden Sea.

-There is a Task Group “permits” the possibility to register all Wadden Sea permits in one system is currently being explored.
-This is a first step in overseeing for instance cumulative effects.

 Adding information to the trilateral dimension in each report